timmattison/timmattison.github.io/_unfinished-posts/2013-12-31-my-problem-with-the-problem-with-altcoins.markdown

 My stance: Altcoins that don't innovate are junk.
 If you're going to create an altcoin it better have a few differentiators to be taken seriously.

+Issue #6:

+> Scrypt was designed to be a memory hog and is consequently unsuited to mining with a machine consisting almost entirely of ASIC chips, like those used for Bitcoin, and it was assumed that Scrypt-coin mining would therefore always remain in the hands of the GPU owners.
+This, by the way, is false.
+If it ever became profitable enough, an ASIC machine could be produced with a shared memory, and it would make GPUs obsolete for Scrypt-mining too.

+This is the biggest issue.
+OMGRAMZ